The Dutch approach

 • Awareness of the prevalence rates of malnutrition by annual measurement of care problems

-• The Dutch Malnutrition Steering Group is recognized as the authority on malnutrition in the Netherlands because there is
+• The Dutch Malnutrition Center of Expertise is recognized as the authority on malnutrition in the Netherlands because there is

 • A Multidisciplinary approach